ClearC2/resource-reporter/readme.md

 This is meant to be installed on all servers being alerted on in prometheus/alertmanager.

 ## How it works
 The application needs a config file to run.
 The config file specifies alert names and corresponding shell commands relevant to inspecting why that alert was triggered.
 The app exposes a `/report?alertName=<alertName>&token=<token>` endpoint.
 Based on the `alertName` query parameter, the endpoint will run every command specified in the config file and respond with the output of each.
+These `alertNames` correspond with alerts defined in prometheus.

 When an alert is triggered, AlertManager will send a POST request to the resource-reporter app's `/webhook` endpoint.
 This POST request will contain an array of alerts.
 Each alert has the server hostname that the alert was triggered for and an alert name("CPU Used", "RAM Used", "Disk Space").
 For each alert, the webhook will send a request to the target server's resource-reporter app's `/report?alertName=<alertName>` endpont.
 The webhook will take that response and send a request to Slack to display a custom message in a designated slack channel with the command outputs(based on the preconfigured slack webhook).